ApprenticeAI/frapy/docs/index.rst

    versioning

 :doc:`news`
-    See what has changed in recent Scrapy versions.
+    See what has changed in recent Frapy versions.

 :doc:`contributing`
-    Learn how to contribute to the Scrapy project.
+    Learn how to contribute to the Frapy project.

 :doc:`versioning`
-    Understand Scrapy versioning and API stability.
+    Understand Frapy versioning and API stability.